Your school’s prospective families are getting information about you in the same way that most people get information – from the internet.

 Your School’s Website is a Parent’s First Impression

-To provide a good first impression, your new website needs to be modern, mobile-friendly and professional, with high-quality photographs and videos that show off your school.
+To provide a good first impression, your new website needs to be modern, mobile-friendly, and professional, with high-quality photographs and videos that show off your school.
 The site should cater to new parents who are seeking information about what your school can offer their family.

 This information should be easy to find and establish that you and your organization are an authority – in other words, that you know what you’re doing.
 Everything on your website should highlight what makes your school special – this is your time to shine!

-Professional Tip: Giving your website a makeover is also a good time to do the same for your school’s physical presence.
+Pro Tip: Giving your website a makeover is also a good time to do the same for your school’s physical presence.
 For example, if your main waiting space is full of old couches and ‘90s-era magazines, invest in some improvements, like new magazine subscriptions and a tablet or computer registration kiosk.
 Also, once things are cleaned up, you’ll have a great backdrop for new, professionally-shot photos and videos for your new website.

 Of course, these first steps are only the beginning.
 In future posts, we’ll talk about building your online presence with marketing, and what professional marketing options can do for your school.